 The Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University announces the launch of a summer training Institute on Diversity to engage in field building around the social scientific investigation of why, how, and when difference makes a difference.

-CASBS will host a two-week institute of individual cohorts during the summers of 2022, 2023, and 2024.
-The inaugural summer institute will take place from June 20 to July 1, 2022.
-CASBS now is accepting applications for slots, which include fellowship awards, in the 2022 cohort.
+CASBS will host a two-week institute of individual cohorts during the summers of 2023, 2024, and 2025.
+The inaugural summer institute will take place from June 19-30, 2023.
+CASBS administered an open application process and selected the 2023 cohort.

 The Institute on Diversity is directed by 2015-16 CASBS fellow Mary Murphy, the Class of 1948 Herman B Wells Endowed Professor and Professor of Psychological and Brain Sciences at Indiana University.
 The co-directors are 2021-22 CASBS fellow Jennifer Richeson, the Philip R. Allen Professor of Psychology at Yale University; and 2008-09 CASBS fellow Katherine Stovel, Professor and Chair of the Department of Sociology at the University of Washington.

 “CASBS’s history of bringing together the brightest minds from across the social and behavioral sciences to study the most pressing issues of our time makes it the ideal setting for this training institute,” said Murphy.
 “We cannot wait to get started this summer.”

 The initial institute will consist of up to 12 early-career scholars, the institute directors, and a rotating group of external faculty for intensive examination of questions as well as collaboration on core theoretical, methodological, and multi-disciplinary substantive issues of mutual interest relating to why and how diversity and difference matters.